MalTheLegend104/cse525-final/README.md

 # cse525-final

+> Group 6: Malcolm Alexander, Brittney Garcia Camarillo, Ernest Harris, and Austyn Reichback

-Brief Overview: Multiple ESP32-C3 nodes that connect to a central raspberry pi controller node.
+Brief Overview: Multiple ESP32-C3 nodes that connect to a central Raspberry Pi controller node.
 Each node can control either one or several sensors/outputs.

 ## Hardware